-15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors
+15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors and/or allegations against staff members, supply staff, volunteers, and contractors.

 Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at our school.
 We take all possible steps to safeguard our children and to ensure that the adults who work at St Mary's are safe to work with children.
 However, we do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.